IAmCoder/awesome-lucid-dreams/README.md

 ## Magazines

-- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - a free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.
+- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - a free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.## Magazines

+## Games

+- [DARQ](https://store.steampowered.com/app/433550/DARQ_Complete_Edition/) - tells the story of Lloyd, a boy who becomes aware of the fact that he is dreaming.

 ## Apps